achimdehnert/Agentic-Workflow-Patterns/README.md

 </p>

 ### Pattern 5 - Dynamic Sharding
 The **Dynamic Sharding Pattern** efficiently processes large datasets by dynamically dividing the workload into smaller, manageable shards and processing them in parallel.
-This pattern is demonstrated by fetching biographies of celebrities using web search.
+This pattern is demonstrated by fetching biographies of celebrities using web search (discussed in Pattern 2).

 🔗 **All code for this pattern can be found [here](https://github.com/arunpshankar/Agentic-Workflow-Patterns/tree/main/src/patterns/dynamic_sharding)**.